 - ICDDRB and IEDCR in collaboration with Centers for Disease Control and Prevention (CDC), USA

 Several methods are in use for serologic diagnosis.

-Viral antigen capture ELISA (enzyme-linked immunosorbent assay) can process samples at high throughput while being cost-effective, and is a good choice for sample screening.
-On the other hand, monoclonal antibody-based antigen capture ELISA enables viral detection, but it may also distinguish Nipah from Hendravirus, another highly pathogenic virus in the same family.
+Viral antigen-capture enzyme-linked immunosorbent assay (ELISA) can process samples at high throughput while being cost-effective; therefore, this diagnostic technique is often considered highly useful for screening samples.
+On the other hand, monoclonal antibody-based antigen capture ELISA not only enables viral detection but may also be capable of distinguishing Nipah from Hendravirus, which is another highly pathogenic virus in the same family.

-In addition, there is a novel antigen-capture sandwich ELISA technique based on rabbit polyclonal antibody to NiV-G protein DNA vaccine, which is likely to help in the rapid diagnosis of new NiV which cannot be detected by conventional PCR methods.
+In addition, there is a novel antigen-capture sandwich ELISA technique based on rabbit polyclonal antibody to NiV-G protein DNA vaccine, which is likely to help in the rapid diagnosis of new NiV that cannot be detected by conventional polymerase chain reaction (PCR) methods.
 Moreover, a novel serum neutralization technique is based on the use of pseudotype particles.

-Infection with Nipah virus can also be detected using molecular diagnosis with tests such as real-time or otherwise reverse transcriptase polymerase chain reaction (RT-PCR), and duplex nested RT-PCR.
-The results are confirmed by sequence of the products of DNA amplification.
+Infection with Nipah virus can also be detected using molecular diagnostic tests such as real-time or otherwise reverse transcriptase PCR (RT-PCR) and duplex nested RT-PCR.
+The results of these tests are confirmed by sequencing the products of DNA amplification.

-Ribavirin has been the only antiviral drug to date to show effectiveness against Nipah virus, but more studies are required to confirm this finding which is based largely on in vitro studies, with few human studies.
+Ribavirin has been the only antiviral drug to date to show effectiveness against the Nipah virus; however, more studies are required to confirm this finding that has been largely based on in vitro data and few human studies.

-Another drug being tested is a purine nucleoside analog already approved in Japan for the treatment of new influenza virus strains, but has been shown to be active against Hendra and Nipah viruses in vitro.
+Another drug that is being tested for the treatment of Nipah virus is a purine nucleoside analog that has already been approved in Japan for the treatment of new influenza virus strains.
+To date, this drug has been shown to be active against Hendra and Nipah viruses in vitro.